TertiusRoach/development-portfolio_2.00/src/front-end/README.md

 ### Content

-The [~content](https://github.com/TertiusRoach/development-portfolio_2.00/tree/main/src/front-end/pages/index/~content) folder is a valuable resource offering thoughtful recommendations on optimal resolutions for various file formats, accompanied by a rationale for maintaining consistency in image resolutions.
-Within the content directory, a diverse array of graphical files with extensions such as ico, gif, svg, jpg, png, mp3, and mp4 are housed.
-Each file format serves a distinct purpose, and through accumulated experience, I have found that the choice of format significantly impacts the final outcome based on specific requirements.
-Following this paragraph, you will find detailed descriptions along with resolution metadata for the placeholder files stored in this project.
+Within the [~content](https://github.com/TertiusRoach/development-portfolio_2.00/tree/main/src/front-end/pages/index/~content) directory is a repository designed to empower graphic designers.
+The tilde (~) prefix at the beginning of the folder signifies its nature, expanding beyond front-end development into the field of graphic design.
+This interdisciplinary approach requires additional proficiency, covering skills from image manipulation to visual effects and drawing.
+Displayed below are various graphical files, including ico, gif, svg, jpg, png, mp3, psd, and mp4, stored in this location.
+Each format contributes to a specific purpose, shaping the ultimate outcome of the final page.

 > 🠋 ICO Files